Issued on • Modified

 75 femicides in 2019: how France is failing to protect its women

-At least 75 women have been killed by their current or former partners in France since January this year.
+Seventy-five women have been killed by their current or former partners in France since January this year.
 Some activists say the deaths could have been prevented if France had the political will to follow the example of Spain and offer better protection to women victims of domestic violence.

 4 July: Isabelle, 37, is run over by her partner near Reims; 5 July: Christelle, 32, mother of four, is stabbed to death by her partner in Perpignan; 6 July: a woman aged 31 is strangled to death by her partner near Paris.